NyerhovwoOnitcha/Containerization/README.md

 Never forget that the goal of DevOps is to make the software delivery process efficient, we've seen how we can use aid our strive towards this goal by this using IAC i.e terraform, we are going to use another tool today that is widely used by DevOps engineers to improve the efficiency of software delivery, DOCKER.

-Later on we will add a CI tool i.e jenkins to achieve a multi-branch pipeline

-  We will be deploying the tooling app packed with it's MySql backend using containers.

-# We will be containerizing the tooling application i.e both the frontend and backend, and of course we will be automating the containerization.
-First we will do it manually, kinda like a test run, then we will add continous integration and automation.
+In this project we will work with docker containers to containerize appllication.
+We will do this both manually and via automation.
+We will automate the containerization of the Tooling App and a Todo App using multi branch pipeline with jenkins.

+After achieving this manually , we will use the following tools to achieve automation:
+- Packer and bash scripts to create an AMI for the server
+- Terraform to automate server creation as well as automating the creation of repositories on the docker registry
+- Jenkins as the CI tool
+- Jenkins pipeline to build and push the image to the public registry

+## Deploy the Applications Manually

-### Deploy MySql in a container.
+**Deploy MySql in a container.**

 We start be assembling the database layer of the tooling application.
 Pull a MySql container, configure it and make sure it is ready to receive requests from our PHP application.

-#### First create a network
+**First create a network**
 Applications created in the same network will be able to talk to each other using  just their container names, there will be no need to set up network rules to enable their connectivity to each other as they are already in the same network.
 Sometimes there might be a requirement to control the cidr range of the containers running the entire application stack, in these scenarios we will create a network and specify the --subnet.